 The law retained seven tax brackets but lowered the rate for five of them.
 These lower rates will expire in 2025 unless Congress votes to extend them.
 TCJA cut the highest rate from 39.6 percent to 37 percent.
 And while the bottom rate remains 10 percent, it now covers more income.
 Read more from the IRS here.

 The new law doubled to $2,000 the credit for children under 17.
-This credit is now available to high earners, because TCJA raised the income threshold under which filers may claim the full credit to $200,000 for single parents – up from $75,000 – and to $400,000 for married couples – up from $110,000.
+This credit is now available to high earners because TCJA raised the income threshold under which filers may claim the full credit to $200,000 for single parents – up from $75,000 – and to $400,000 for married couples – up from $110,000.

 Beginning with mortgages obtained in 2018, first- or second-home buyers may deduct the interest only on debt up to $750,000, down from $1 million previously.
 The interest on home equity loans is no longer deductible.

 TCJA changes significantly reduce the odds that you will owe the AMT for tax years 2018 through 2025.
 And if you do have to pay it, chances are you will owe less than you would have under the prior law.
-Forbes explains it well here.

-The new tax code eliminates the mandate to buy health insurance beginning in 2019, at which time people who do not have minimal essential coverage no longer will have to pay a penalty.
+The new tax code eliminates the mandate to buy health insurance beginning in 2019, at which time people who do not have minimum essential coverage no longer will have to pay a penalty.
 The change takes effect with taxes filed in 2020.
-For reference, IRS data shows about 4 million taxpayers paid the penalty tax for tax year 2016.
+For reference, IRS data shows about 4 million taxpayers paid the penalty tax for the tax year 2016.